mvadassery/CS-220/README.md

 Projects completed in Javascript

 These are all projects made from scratch and completed in Javascript during my course in COMPSCI 220, Programming Methodology.
-These projects were completed on Ocelot.
+These projects were completed on the Ocelot web-based IDE.
 I have also included all function signatures and the tests that I wrote in order to test the programs.

 JSON.js contains a program that takes in a large dataset of JSON objects, containing dictionaries, arrays, strings, and numbers.
 Using the fluent design pattern, the program returns a data set based on the user's preferences.